faraday-motion/pacer/README.md

 Pacer was created to simplify the development of light electrict vehicles by providing out of the box trivial functionality like connectivity, controlling and state management of the vehicle.

 # DISCLAIMER
-1. The current version of the Pacer is not production ready.
+1. The current version of Pacer is not production ready.
 DO NOT use it unless thoroughly tested.
 2. This is a very stripped version of the documentation.
 A proper documentation is being worked on right now.

 # How it works?